Great Glen U3A 2016

 We were fortunate, in that we were able to rent ideal premises at the Methodist Church, and that there were many and varied talents in the village which could be tapped.
 Group leaders willingly gave their time and expertise, with the result that our membership quickly grew.

 For our monthly meetings, we have outgrown the Methodist Church Hall, and so these are now held in the Village Hall.

 We also became affiliated to the Third Age Trust, a country-

 Our present subscription is £15 per annum, which gives access to all the groups and 12 monthly meetings, when we usually have a social get together and a speaker.

 Most of the groups meet in one of the rooms at the Methodist Church or in the village hall or sports centre, and a subscription of £1.50 per session is requested from all members and visitors attending.

-Over these years we have slowly grown so that now we have well over 300 members from Great Glen and surrounding towns and villages who between them regularly attend over twenty-
+Over these years we have slowly grown so that now we have over 350 members from Great Glen and surrounding towns and villages who between them regularly attend around thirty different interest groups.

 The groups’ activities are decided by the members themselves.
 Through the U3A it is possible to become deeply involved in Open University courses, develop skills, perfect a hobby or just enjoy the company of like minded companions.
 Whether one wants to enjoy music because it sounds nice, or wants to delve into the life of the composer is decided by group members.